 From many reviews and crash testimonials we have discovered the only safe option is to have Kevlar lined front and back, waist to ankle.
 When you come off sliding along the ground at 60 km’s you’re not going to have time to ensure the knee Kevlar patch is positioned on your knee, in most cases the denim will twist around exposing behind the leg (where no Kevlar is positioned).

-The materials are only as good as the construction.
-Its best to have 1 to 2 outside stitch with 2 inside stitch (race standard) for inner and outer leg.
+The materials are only as good as the stitching that holds it together.
+Its best to have 1 to 2 outside stitch with 2 inside stitch (race standard safety stitch) for all major seams, front/back rise & inner/outer leg.
 This takes more time & care which costs more.
-The thread weight & material are equally important, as a guide just make sure the thread/ticket is thick and not cotton.
+The thread weight & material are equally important, as a guide just make sure the thread gauge is thick and a polyester or nylon.

 The cut of motorcycle jeans are slightly different to normal jeans.
 Make sure the front & back rise is not too low, otherwise they will be very uncomfortable when sitting on the bike and your backside won’t be covered.
 Make sure they don’t sit too high because it will put pressure on your abdomen & make it difficult to swing your leg over the seat.

-Its also important the pants fit slimming but with enough room for comfort when sitting on the bike to reduce fatigue (straight cut).
+Its important the pants fit neat so the material especially the ankle doesn't flap in the wind.
+Ensure enough room for comfort when sitting on the bike to reduce fatigue & discomfort, eg pressure point behind leg.
 If the pants are too loose in the thighs/knees/shins they will most likely twist and cause injury.

 New: Kevlar Weight (GSM) Competitor Analysis